Coronavirus (COVID-19) Preparedness Information Learn More

 At Haywood Regional Medical Center, our top priority is safeguarding the health and wellbeing of our patients, providers, employees and community.
 We continue to closely monitor the prevalence of coronavirus (COVID-19) in our community and follow state and federal guidance as we adapt our operations to safely care for and support our patients.
-As current projections continue to indicate a lower than expected volume of COVID-19 in our region, effective Tuesday, June 16, we are easing our visitor policy as follows:
+As current projections continue to indicate a lower than expected volume of COVID-19 in our region we are easing our visitor policy as follows:

-- Inpatients will be limited to one WELL visitor per day, including continued allowance of one support person for obstetric patients.
-Note that prior set zero visitor restrictions are still in place for those having outpatient procedures, Emergency Department, Behavioral Health Unit, Urgent Care and providers/practices.
+- Inpatients and Emergency Room patients (see info below) will be limited to one WELL visitor per day, including continued allowance of one support person for obstetric patients.
+Note that prior set zero visitor restrictions are still in place for those having outpatient procedures, Behavioral Health Unit, Urgent Care and providers/practices.

-- Visiting hours will be 10:30 – 4:30 pm unless otherwise specified.
+- Visiting hours for inpatients will be 10:30 – 4:30 pm unless otherwise specified.
 Visitors should enter through the main entrance only.